-Estimates of hydrogeologic parameters are not available in the Subbasin.
-Parameters have been estimated for geologic formations outside of the Subbasin; however, the formations vary with extent and may be different in the Subbasin.
+Estimates of hydrogeologic parameters are available for site-specific areas in the Subbasin and parameters have been estimated for geologic formations outside of the Subbasin; however, the formations vary with extent and may be different in other areas of the Subbasin.
 Parameters like storativity, transmissivity, and hydraulic conductivity can be estimated based on geology however, without field and lab measurements the range of values is significant.
 Future pump tests and testing of soil collected from drilling will help characterize the parameters specific to the Subbasin.